pydantic/pydantic/docs/usage/types/datetime.md

 `FutureDate`
 : like `date`, but the date should be in the future

-`PastDatetime`
-: like `datetime`, but the datetime should be in the past

-`FutureDatetime`
-: like `datetime`, but the datetime should be in the future

 ## Datetime types

 * `datetime` fields can be: